How to Increase Customer Lifetime Value This Holiday Season

 Amazon DSP, the Amazon advertising platform, enables brands to programmatically buy display and video ads.
 Through this platform, even though you’re advertising on Amazon, you can still send targeted and qualified customers to your DTC storefront to make their purchase.

 When your brand’s DTC storefront has a really good user experience, a really good design, and displays a really good understanding of who their customers are, you should use this Amazon data to send consumers to your DTC storefront because you’re going to be way more effective at owning the customer relationship.

 Overall, it is always important to consider your big-picture brand goals.
 If your goal is to increase the volume of conversions, regardless of whether they are coming from new customers or returning, Amazon all the way.
 But, if you’re thinking strictly about CLTV and building long-term customer relationships, spending your time on your DTC site is likely going to be more rewarding.

 4. Up-selling & Cross-selling Your Way to Retention

-We already talked about leveraging up-sells and cross-sells to increase AOV in Part 3 of the Holidays in 20/20, but you may also want to consider using these tactics as a way to increase CLTV as well.
+We already talked about leveraging up-sells and cross-sells to increase AOV during the holidays, but you may also want to consider using these tactics as a way to increase CLTV as well.

 Lucky for you, Shopify offers a wide variety of integrations for cross-sells.
 These apps allow you to recommend related products on PDPs or in the cart, and provide an easy way for your consumer to add it to their final order.
 Through Shopify, you’ll also be able to track clicks and conversions on these recommendations to learn which items to push at checkout over time.